-The authors acknowledge funding from the Knut and Alice Wallenberg Foundation through the grant Quantum Sensors.
+We acknowledge funding from the Knut and Alice Wallenberg Foundation through the Quantum Sensors grant.
 S.G. acknowledges funding from the Swedish Research Council under Grant Agreement No. 2016-06122 (Optical Quantum Sensing).
-S.S. and V.Z. acknowledge support from European Union's Horizon 2020 research and innovation program (FastGhost Project, Surquid Project, and aCryComm Project).
-This research was conducted using the resources of High Performance Computing Center North (HPC2N), provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+S.S. and V.Z. acknowledge support from the European Union Horizon 2020 research and innovation program (FastGhost Project, Surquid Project, and aCryComm Project).
+This research was conducted using the resources of High Performance Computing Center North (HPC2N), provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through Grant Agreement No. 2018-05973.